-Our office supports the visibility of LGBTQ artists, speakers and causes during LGBTQ History Month each October.
+Our office supports the visibility of LGBTIQA+ artists, speakers and causes during LGBTIQA+ History Month each October.
 The month includes National Coming Out Day (Oct.
-11), Coming Out Panel, Coming Out Doors and educational speakers.
+11), Drag Show, educational panels and historical trips.

-"QueerFest," formerly known as "Big Gay Weekend," takes place during April, which is also LGBT Awareness Month, and includes social activities, an open Safe Zone, and other speakers.
+"QueerFest," formerly known as "Big Gay Weekend," takes place during April, which is also LGBTIQA+ Awareness Month, and includes social activities, an open Safe Zone, and other speakers.

 Held during Commencement weekend, Lavender Graduation celebrates the ambitions and accomplishments of our lesbian, gay, bisexual, transgender, and queer seniors as they prepare to graduate.
 The event includes recognition of specific individuals for their great impact on our community.
 Graduates receive rainbow cords to wear over their gowns during the Commencement ceremony.